 Brent – City Coordinator & Beer Guide

-Of all the terms used to describe Brent’s life, ordinary is not among them.
+Of all the terms used to describe Brent’s life, “ordinary” is not among them.
 A soldier since his late teens, Brent traveled and lived across the globe from Hawaii to the Middle East (and he’s got the stories and scars to prove it).
-Though he’s a family man now, you’ll still find him exploring exotic locales and writing reviews on local craft beers.
+You can find him exploring exotic locales and writing reviews on local craft beers.
 No matter if you’re up high (he’s a parachutist) or down low (he’s an avid tech diver and surfer), Brent has you covered on all your beer and adventure needs.

-Favorite beers: 51 Rye by Monument City, Creator/Destroyer by Oliver, Missed Connections by Diamondback, TropiCannon by Heavy Seas, Sweet Baby Jesus by DuClaw
+Favorite beers: 51 Rye by Monument City, 206 IPA by Oliver, Born Bohemian Pils by Denizens, TropiCannon by Heavy Seas, Cardinal Rules by Waverly

 Isaac – Beer Guide